 The Scottish Saxophone Academy is committed to hosting and promoting saxophone education and performance events.
 SSA events include residential weekends, week long courses, saxophone days, school events, masterclasses, and concerts.

 Keen to build upon the success of the 16th World Saxophone Congress that took place in St Andrews, 2012, founders Sue McKenzie and Mike Brogan created the SSA to cater for the growing number of young musicians and keen amateurs seeking further learning and performance opportunities within Scotland.
 Our courses and events are suitable for all ages and playing abilities, from beginners through to advanced students.
 As well as providing opportunities to rehearse and perform in large and small ensemble settings, study repertoire in a range of styles, and develop your reading and improvisation skills, we can provide expert one-to-one tuition and technical advice on all aspects of your saxophone playing.

 We are proud to host the International Masterclass Series, a new initiative which provides Scottish saxophonists with the opportunity to learn from guest tutors from around the world.
 Whether you wish to perform in a masterclass, or simply watch as an audience member, you can receive expert advice and see some of the world's top saxophonists in action.
 Past IMS guests include Dr Jennifer Bill (USA), Jose A. Zayas Caban (USA), Philipper Geiss (France), David Milne (USA), Konrad Wiszniewski (UK), and Lynn Klock (USA).

-Mike is a co-Director of Transgressive North, a Scottish arts collective which has collaborated with artists including Jarvis Cocker, Four Tet, Rustie, Irvine Welsh, Owen Pallett, Sheila Stewart, Alexander McCall Smith, and Norman Maclean.
-As well as their multi award-winning films Blackbird and When the Song Dies, Transgressive North is proud to have produced the critically acclaimed outreach-multimedia project, Everything Is New.
+Mike is co-Director of Transgressive North, a music and film collective which has worked with artists including Jarvis Cocker, Four Tet, Son Lux, Irvine Welsh, Owen Pallett, Deerhoof, Sheila Stewart, and Alexander McCall Smith.

 Mike is a Henri SELMER Paris Performing Artist, and a D'Addario Woodwinds Performing Artist.